kanaria69/Mainecoco/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Why are snake races so exciting?
+They're always neck and neck.